Skip To Content

 Essential

-• Knowledge of the workings and dynamics of Scottish politics at all levels
+• Detailed knowledge of the workings and dynamics of the UK Government and politics

-• Knowledge of third sector and business stakeholder organisations in Scotland and experience in influencing them
+• Knowledge of third sector and business stakeholder organisations and experience in

-• Excellent communication skills (verbal/writing) with first-rate attention to detail
+• Excellent communication skills (verbal/writing) with high-level attention to detail and

 • Creative thinking when it comes to developing outreach activity